yagnikvora/.NET-Core-Steps/Practical-14/Profile_Pic_Upload.md

-# 📄 Resume Upload and Display in ASP.NET Core MVC
+# 🖼️ Image Upload and Display in ASP.NET Core MVC

 This guide walks you through creating a profile picture upload form in **ASP.NET Core MVC** that allows the user to upload a Picture and display the **Imange inline** on the same page.